hcakil/Design-Patterns/dart-design-pattern/design_patterns/README.md

 - Prototype isn’t based on inheritance, so it doesn’t have its drawbacks.
 On the other hand, Prototype requires a complicated initialization of the cloned object.
 Factory Method is based on inheritance but doesn’t require an initialization step.

 - Factory Method is a specialization of Template Method.
 At the same time, a Factory Method may serve as a step in a large Template Method.

+# Abstract Factory

+## Pros and Cons

+Pros

+ + You can be sure that the products you’re getting from a factory are compatible with each other.

+ + You avoid tight coupling between concrete products and client code.

+ + Single Responsibility Principle.
+You can extract the product creation code into one place, making the code easier to support.

+ + Open/Closed Principle.
+You can introduce new variants of products without breaking existing client code

+ Cons

++ The code may become more complicated than it should be, since a lot of new interfaces and classes are introduced along with the pattern.

+## Relations with Other Patterns

++ Many designs start by using Factory Method (less complicated and more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complicated).

++ Builder focuses on constructing complex objects step by step.
+Abstract Factory specializes in creating families of related objects.
+Abstract Factory returns the product immediately, whereas Builder lets you run some additional construction steps before fetching the product.

++ Abstract Factory classes are often based on a set of Factory Methods, but you can also use Prototype to compose the methods on these classes.

++ Abstract Factory can serve as an alternative to Facade when you only want to hide the way the subsystem objects are created from the client code.

++ You can use Abstract Factory along with Bridge.
+This pairing is useful when some abstractions defined by Bridge can only work with specific implementations.
+In this case, Abstract Factory can encapsulate these relations and hide the complexity from the client code.

++ Abstract Factories, Builders and Prototypes can all be implemented as Singletons.